mongodb/docs/source/reference/javascript.rst

    :param optional scale: Specifies the scale to deliver
                           results.
 Unless specified, this command
-                          returns all data in bytes.
+                          returns all sizes in bytes.

    :returns: A :term:`document` containing statistics that
              reflecting the state of the specified collection.

    This function provides a wrapper around the database command :dbcommand:`collStats`.
-The "``scale``" option allows you to configure how the :program:`mongo` shell scales the output values.
+The "``scale``" option allows you to configure how the :program:`mongo` shell scales the the sizes of things in the output.
 For example, specify a "``scale``" value of "``1024``" to display kilobytes rather than bytes.

    Call the :func:`stats()` method on a collection object, to return statistics regarding that collection.
 For example, the